theNewDynamic/minjinlee.com/_posts/2017-11-30-slate-magazine-podcast.md

 An Interview on THE GIST: A Daily News and Culture Podcast with Mike Pesca

-For the podcast and article, please click the link below.&nbsp;
+For the podcast and article, please click the link below.